st156832/RAML-NeedleBench-Blog/_pages/about.md

          alt="Evolution of context window size">
 </figure>

-*This article is part of the 'Recent applications of machine learning' seminar at the University of Stuttgart, Germany. it covers the general advantages and potential challenges associated with large context models, cover three different approaches to large context benchmarking and sheds some light on one of the original large context evaluation methods, the now legendary "Needle in a Haystack" test.*
+*This article is part of the 'Recent applications of machine learning' seminar at the University of Stuttgart, Germany.
+It covers the general advantages and potential challenges associated with large context models, cover three different approaches to large context benchmarking and sheds some light on one of the original large context evaluation methods, the now legendary "Needle in a Haystack" test.*

 Motivation - Evolution of ultra long context models
 ======